awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Access keys consist of an access key ID and a secret access key\.
 They are used to sign programmatic requests that you make to AWS\.
 AWS users need their own access keys to make programmatic calls to AWS from the AWS CLI, Tools for Windows PowerShell, the AWS SDKs, or direct HTTP calls using the APIs for individual AWS services\.

-If your organization uses AWS Single Sign\-On \(AWS SSO\), your users can sign in to Active Directory, a built\-in AWS SSO directory, or [another iDP connected to AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.
+If your organization uses AWS Single Sign\-On \(AWS SSO\), your users can sign in to Active Directory, a built\-in AWS SSO directory, or [another identity provider (IdP) connected to AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.
 They can then be mapped to an IAM role that enables them to run AWS CLI commands or call AWS APIs without the need for IAM user access keys\.
 To learn more, see [Configuring the AWS CLI to use AWS Single Sign\-On](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) in the *AWS Command Line Interface User Guide*\.

 **Note**
 This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.